 Angela Gutierrez Garcia

-During her studies in Sevilla, Spain, Angela Gutierrez Garcia designed the steampunk typeface Steampang (2016).
+During her studies in Sevilla, Spain, Angela Gutierrez Garcia designed the steampunk typeface Steampang (2016), the art nouveau typeface Natural Type (2017), and the stitching font Old Granny Cross (2017).
 [Google]

 Designer in Kuala Lumpur, Malaysia.
 Creator of an ornamental caps typeface called Steampunked (2012).
 [Google]

 Hamburg, Germany--based codesigner with Michael Hoffmann of the stamped font URW Urban (2013).
 She also made the strong-willed handwriting typeface Quendel (2013, URW++; extended in 2015 to include the tetured Quendel Wood and the eroded Quendel Crayon) and Hangulatin (2014, URW++).
 Hangulatin applies the principles of Hangul to make letter combinations in Latin.
 See also Hangulatin EN (2016).

 In 2015 she created the slim vintage / steampunk typeface Nitaah One (URW++) and the handsome super-tall 1970s cocktail lounge sans Allioideae (URW++, Latin and Cyrillic).
 Behance link.
 URW++ link.
 [Google]